Playing for 3D Human Recovery: Dataset

 \section{\name Dataset}

 A scale comparison between \name and existing dataset is shown in Table \ref{tab:dataset_comparison}. \name features 1.4 million individual SMPL annotations, which is highly competitive compared to other real datasets and synthetic datasets with realist setups.
-Moreover, \name consists of in-the-wild scenes that are expensive and difficult to collect in real life.
+Moreover, GTA-Human consists of diverse (especially outdoor) scenes that are expensive and difficult to collect accurate annotation in real life.
 Notably, \name provides video sequences instead of static frames and supports video-based human recovery.